Inflectra/spira-documentation/docs/Developers/SpiraApps-Tutorial.md

 ## Add more functionality
 ## Details Page Automation
 Let’s add some more code to the "requirements.js" file.
-This new code will automatically replace the words given in the SpiraApp’s product settings.
+This new code will automatically replace the words given in the SpiraApp’s product settings every time the user makes a change to a requirement and saves it.
 This makes use of the Spira REST API (its docs are accessible from the "Web Services" link in the Spira system admin menu).

 ``` javascript linenums="12" title="requirement.js"
 // Register 'runOnRequirementSaved' to run every time the page is saved